 Raise the funds you need to join a clinical trial

 Medical crowdfunding is one of the largest and most active fundraising categories on GoFundMe.
-Our site has a 0% platform fee, and we offer many free resources.
-You can discover other financial resources available to cancer patients in our blog post, Trusted Financial Help for Cancer Patients.
+Our site has a 0% platform fee for organizers, and we offer many resources.
+You can discover other financial resources available in our blog post, Trusted Financial Help for Cancer Patients.
 If you’re looking to raise funds for a friend with cancer, see our post, How to Help a Friend With Cancer.
-And if you haven’t done so already, start your free fundraiser today.
+And if you haven’t done so already, start your fundraiser today.